-- The Company reported a net gain on its currency forward contracts of P4.8 million in 2011 as compared with P9.9 million net loss in 2010.
-This was due to the depreciation of peso vis-a-vis the US dollar in 2010. - The Company reported a P34.6 million receipt of tax credits in the first semester of 2010 which represents the refunds of duties and taxes from the Bureau of Customs arising from the Company's fuel purchases in previous years. - The Company incurred foreign exchange loss of \$\vee\$5.7 million from its foreign currency denominated financial assets in 2011 which is higher than \$\vee\$1.9 million foreign exchange loss in 2010.
-This was brought about by appreciation of peso vis-à-vis the US dollar in 2011. - The Company reported a P4.0 million gain on sale of interest in SC 69 in 2011. - Loss on sale of available-for-sale investments of ₽1.9 million was incurred in 2011. - The Company reported a £124.5 thousand loss on sale of property, plant and equipment in the first semester of 2010.
+- The Company reported a net gain on its currency forward contracts of P6.6 million in 2011 as compared with P38.0 million in 2010.
+This was due to higher appreciation of peso vis-a-vis the US dollar in 2010. - The Company reported a P34.6 million receipt of tax credits in the first semester of 2010 which represents the refunds of duties and taxes from the Bureau of Customs arising from the Company's fuel purchases in previous years. - The Company incurred foreign exchange loss of \$\vee\$3.7 million from its foreign currency denominated financial assets in 2011 which is lower than the \$\vee\$30.8 million foreign exchange loss in 2010.
+This was brought about by higher appreciation of peso vis-à-vis the US dollar in 2010. - The Company reported a P4.0 million gain on sale of interest in SC 69 in 2011. - Loss on sale of available-for-sale investments of P1.9 million was incurred in 2011 as compared with P55.6 thousand gain in 2010 due to lower market value of investments. - The Company reported a £37 thousand gain on sale of property, plant and equipment in the 2011 as compared with £123.6 thousand loss in 2010. - Loss on sale of inventories of ₽238.4 thousand was reported in 2011 as compared with ₽7.8 million gain in 2010.
+This mainly represents the sale of CIPP's bunker fuel inventory to a third party.

-- Gain on sale of inventories of P1.4 million in the first semester of 2011 which is lower than P7.8 million in 2010.
-This mainly represents the sale of CIPP's bunker fuel inventory to a third party. - Provision for doubtful accounts of \$\mathbb{P}6.7\$ million and surety bond related charges of \$\mathbb{P}6.1\$ million were reported in 2010. - Income from option fee of P11.5 million was recognized in 2010.
-This represents option fee received from a third party related to the Company's SC 55. - Equity in net losses of associates amounted to P3.8 million was reported in 2011 brought about by net losses incurred by investees, particularly from Maibarara Geothermal, Inc., a 25% associate of the Company which is in preoperating stage. - Other income of £5.1 million was reported in 2011 which is higher than £1.4 million in 2010 consisting of miscellaneous income and expenses, the individual components of which are not material in amount and nature.
+- Provision for doubtful accounts of P6.7 million was reported in 2010. - Income from option fee rose to \$\vee\$76.3 million in 2011 from \$\vee\$11.5 million in 2010.
+This represents option fees received from third parties related to the Company's Camarines Norte MPSA and SC 55. - Surety bond related charges of P6.1 million was reported in 2010 as a result of the Company's participation in a number of biddings of power plants. - Equity in net losses of associates amounted to P5.3 million was reported in 2011 brought about by net losses incurred by investees, particularly from Maibarara Geothermal, Inc., a 25% associate of the Company which is in preoperating stage. - The Company wrote-off P11.7 million property and equipment.
+This is the net book value of CIPP's power plant building in Laguna. - Other income of P15.3 million was reported in 2011 which is higher than P4.6 million in 2010 consisting of miscellaneous income and expenses, the individual components of which are not material in amount and nature.

-Provision for income tax rose from $\mathbb{P}9.2$ million in 2010 to $\mathbb{P}42.0$ million in 2011 due to higher taxable income in 2011.
-Provision for deferred income tax of $\mathbb{P}10.9$ million was reported in the first semester of 2011 which represents the tax effect on the use of NOLCO and MCIT while benefit from income tax of $\mathbb{P}4.2$ million was reported for the same period last year.
-Company's share in income tax of a joint venture slightly decreased to $\mathbb{P}527.1$ thousand from $\mathbb{P}558.2$ thousand.
+Provision for income tax rose from P9.8 million in 2010 to P100.3 million in 2011 due to higher taxable income in 2011.
+Provision for deferred income tax decreased to P1.6 million in the nine months ended September 30, 2011 from P9.1 million for the same period last year due to the tax effect of the appreciation of peso vis-à-vis the US dollar in 2011.
+Company's share in income tax of a joint venture decreased to P625.5 thousand from P831.0 thousand.

-As a consequence of the above-cited factors, a net income of P136.3 million was reported in the first semester of 2011 as compared with a net loss of P113.9 million in the same period last year.
+As a consequence of the above-cited factors, a net income of P236.3 million was reported in the nine months ended September 30, 2011 as compared with a net loss of P98.7 million in the same period last year.